Andrea Campbell Elected Mass. Attorney General - NewsBreak

 WBUR

-Below are the results of the 2022 Massachusetts district attorney and sheriff races, as reported by The Associated Press.
+Below are the results of the 2022 Massachusetts state representative and state senator races, as reported by The Associated Press.
 This results page will refresh every 30 seconds.
 Winners will be marked with a check.
 See results in several other races here:.
 Massachusetts statewide office and ballot question elections.
-Massachusetts congressional...
+Massachusetts...

+Feds to monitor elections in these Mass. cities to prevent voter intimidation

+On Tuesday, federal authorities are stepping up security outside of polling locations across the country — including at eight in Massachusetts — after a spate of surveillance campaigns at several states raised concerns of potential voter intimidation.
+The Justice Department announced plans to monitor compliance with federal voting...

 NECN